brianm998/timelapse_image_blender/README.md

 raw camera files.
 This application does not do raw to tif or jpeg conversion.

-This input sequence should be in a directory that is named for the sequence, and should be the only contentents of that sequence.
+This input sequence should be in a directory that is named for the sequence, and should be the only contentents of that directory.

 Multiple blending modes are supported.
 For each mode, an output image sequence is created from the input image sequence.
 Each output frame is computed by blending one or more of the input frames in some manner.
 The different blending modes differ in how and when they apply these blends.

-The goal is to allow parts of a timelapse video that have lots of motion, like nearby water, to be smoothed out like can be done with longer exosures.
+The goal is to allow parts of a timelapse video that have more motion than desired, like nearby water, to be smoothed out, similar to using longer exposures for the entire timelapse sequence.

+My intial insipration for this was some footage I captured from Mono Lake in California during the daytime, less than a meter from the surface of the water.
+With a 2 second expsoure time for the clouds, the water was much chopper than I would like.
+This became especially apparent when I was assembling a music video transition from day to night at the same location.
+The night time exposure was 20 seconds, and I liked the look of the water a lot more there.
+After writing this, I've applied a bell-curve blend to the water during both the night and the daytime, using video editng with the original video and the blended video to choose which parts of the final video are blended and which parts are not.

-Another application is introducting star trails to overnight timelapses.
+Another usage of this application is introducting star trails to overnight timelapses.

+I used this effect in the same music video as well, I wrote the trail-streak blender for a quick 'what?' moment to appear out of nowhere.

 ## Installation